In 2022, tuition for full-time students at College of San Mateo was $1,104 a year for in-state students and $10,080 a year for out-of-state students.

 College of San Mateo has the same tuition for international students as for those from out of state.

-International students at College of San Mateo usually pay around $6,960 per year, before any scholarships, grants or other financial aid.
+International students at College of San Mateo usually pay around $9,696 per year, before any scholarships or financial aid.

-Tuition is not the only cost of attending college; there are other costs associated with college, like room and board, facility fees, and books and supplies.
+Tuition is not the only cost of attending college; room and board, books, transportation and fees are also costs it consider when budgeting for college.
 Let's take a look at what impacts these costs, and what to expect at College of San Mateo.

-College of San Mateo doesn't offer on-campus housing for students, so there is no cost for housing, however students should consider the cost of off-campus housing when estimating the actual cost of different schools
+College of San Mateo doesn't offer on-campus housing for students, so there are no charge for dorms, however students should consider the cost of off-campus housing when comparing the cost of different schools

-There may be optional fees associated with participating in special activities, like Greek Life, or participating in sports or other extracurriculars.
-Many schools offer resources for students with demonstrated need to get help covering these costs.
+Keep in mind, there could also be optional fees associated with participating in special activities, like joining a fraternity or sorority, or participating in sports or other extracurriculars.
+Most colleges offer ways so that those with demonstrated need to get help covering these costs.

-The cost of getting around in college depends on a few key factors.
-Will you drive, fly, or take public transportation to school?
+The cost of getting around in college can really vary.
+Will you take a subway, car or an airplane to get to school?
 Is on-campus parking free, or will you need to budget for parking?
 Is the campus easy to get around on foot?
-Do you plan to bring a car or are you planning to use public transportation?
-All of these questions can drastically impact your transportation budget.
+Do you own a car, or will you need to use busses, subways, or other modes of transportation?
+All of these factors can make a big difference in your transportation budget.

-A school's location can also have a big effect on your transportation budget.
+The location of a college or university can impact the amount you'll have to spend just to get around.
 Small, rural schools may be easier to get around, but the cost of getting to campus may be higher.
-On the other hand getting around in a city can be costly, but cities may offer more trains, busses and low-cost flight options to actually get to school.
-The College of San Mateo campus is in a suburban setting in California.
+On the other hand transportation in an urban area may be costly, but there may be more buses, trains and low-cost flight options to actually get to school.
+The College of San Mateo campus is located in a suburb in California.

-Now, let’s go over all of the costs we've covered, to get a better estimate of the actual cost of attending College of San Mateo.
+Now, let’s look at the breakdown of all expenses, to get a better estimate of what is really costs to go to College of San Mateo.

 What will the cost of attending College of San Mateo be?
 Here is a breakdown of tuition and expenses.